marcofuchs89/myenergi-zappi-daily-report/README.md

 ## Outcome

 At the location defined in the **config.py** ("data_target_path") you'll find a .csv file in the format "YYYY-MM.csv".
-The file will contain the information of the day in the format > Year, Month, Day, Total_kWh
+The file will contain the information of the day in the format > Year, Month, Day, timestamp_of_first_charge, Total_kWh

 ## CREDITS